outfox/fennecs.tech/index.md

 ::: info :neofox_facepalm: We know... oh, _we know._
 **fenn**ecs is an ECS for .NET 8/9/10 with zero codegen, zero dependencies, and the lowest boilerplate in its class.

-Relations, SIMD-ready streams, and wildcard queries—all in a tiny package.
+Relations, SIMD-ready streams, and wildcard queries - all in a tiny package.
 :::

 ### [Check out the docs →](/docs/index.md)